KelvinHere/Yoga_Milestone_4/testing.md

 ### Running unit tests
 Create a local deployment as explained on ['Local Deployment' section of readme.md](https://github.com/KelvinHere/Yoga_Milestone_4/blob/master/README.md#local-deployment)

-This apps unit tests use fixtures in the **profiles app**, for these to be loaded correctly the automatic creation of user profiles must be disabled, do this by setting `RUNNING_UNIT_TESTS` in settings.py to `True`
+This apps unit tests use fixtures in the **profiles app**, for these to be loaded correctly the automatic creation of user profiles must be disabled, do this in settings.py by setting `RUNNING_UNIT_TESTS` to `True`

 - To run all the tests - `python3 manage.py test`
 - To run tests on an app, ie lessons app - `python3 manage.py test lessons`

-You can keep narrowing the tests run like this, `python3 manage.py test lessons.tests.test_views.test_create_lesson`
+You can keep narrowing the tests like this, `python3 manage.py test lessons.tests.test_views.test_create_lesson`

 ### Unit Test Results
 ![UnitTests](https://github.com/KelvinHere/Yoga_Milestone_4/blob/master/documents/tests/unit_tests_run_all.jpg "Unit Tests")

+!!!!!! update this

 ### Creating Unit Tests

 - Follow [Running unit tests from the console](#running-unit-tests-from-the-console) to create a local deployment of the app.
 - In settings.py set `RUNNING_UNIT_TESTS` to true, this will disable a view to allow fixtures to be loaded properly.
-- Create your unit tests in the app you want to test for example lessons.tests.test_mynewtests.py
+- Create your unit tests in the app you want to test, for example lessons.tests.test_mynewtests.py
 - Run the tests with `python3 manage.py test` to run the full test suite, or `python3 manage.py test lessons.tests.test_mynewtest` for just the example above.

 ## 2 - Manual Testing